FrederikHartung/pokeRogueBot/README_changelog.md

 #Changelog

+Work in Progress:

+## 1.2
+- added log persistence to file system
+- fixed a IndexOutOfBoundsException when an error occurres before a run is started
+- added more phases

 ## 1.1
 - removed connection to a database
 - refactored SimpleBot and moved some of its logic to a WaveRunner class